Gastronomy Tours was awarded by IGCAT as one of the “Top 10 Websites for Foodie Travelers for 2025”!

 Due to the absence of industrial activity in the region, Zagori – and, more generally, all of Epirus – could lay claim to the title of the purest area in Greece.
 As such, its land yields mushrooms of excellent quality (fungi are known to absorb pollutants from the atmosphere and soil).

 The nicest path: The trail that begins outside Kipi village and goes East towards Fragades is an easy one.
-Walking along this path you will find a great variety of mushroom species – even in the summer, too.
+Walking along this path, you will find a great variety of mushroom species – even in the summer, too.

-What else you’ll see: As you enjoy endless walks around the villages in Zagori, you will encounter wonderful architecture, stone bridges and beautiful small churches.
+What else you’ll see: As you enjoy endless walks around the villages in Zagori, you will encounter incredible architecture, stone bridges and beautiful small churches.
 In the central part, visit Dilofo, Koukouli, Kapesovo, Vitsa and Monodendri.
 In the west, make stops at Aristi, Mikro Papigo and Megalo Papigo.
 Olga Charami

 tsagarada2 - Gastronomy Tours